Skip to main content

 The study of pelvic floor disorders in women is referred to as urogynecology.
 It is a specialty within OB-GYN, and all urogynecologists are trained in gynecology and urology.
 This background gives them the unique expertise to treat women who suffer from pelvic floor disorders and issues of the bladder.

-This treatment often involves non-surgical treatments, and when gynecologic surgery is required, it’s often a minimally invasive procedure.
+This approach often involves nonsurgical treatments, and when gynecologic surgery is required, it’s often a minimally invasive procedure.
 This treatment option can allow for less pain, a quicker recovery, and far less risk than more traditional abdominal surgery.

 Urogynecology is also sometimes called female pelvic medicine and reconstructive surgery.